 5792

-You have reached the Global Research Alliance webpage for Sweden
+You have reached the Global Research Alliance Sweden page

 “A global climate agreement is a milestone for the world and for cooperation on sustainable development.
 Sweden has long been pushing for an agreement that strengthens climate efforts.
 For the first time we have a global climate agreement where everyone is contributing and this is extremely important,” said former Swedish Minister for Climate and the Environment Åsa Romson in a comment to the Paris Agreement.